AndrewMichael2020/mermaid-exporter/SECURITY.md

 2. Remove the secret and any committed build artifacts that contain them from the repository's history.
 You can use tools like `git filter-repo` or the BFG Repo-Cleaner to scrub the history.
 3. Ensure `.env.local` and `.next` are in `.gitignore` and not committed going forward.
 4. Use Secret Manager (e.g., Google Secret Manager) and configure deployment-only mappings (e.g., Cloud Run `--update-secrets`) so secrets are not embedded at build-time.

+## Secret rotation & runtime safety

+- Prefer mapping secrets to `:latest` in Cloud Run (`projects/PROJECT_NUMBER/secrets/NAME:latest`) so new revisions automatically use the most recent enabled secret version.
+Avoid hard-pinning to numeric secret versions in production unless you manage them deliberately.
+- When rotating a key, add a new secret version and keep it enabled.
+After upload, update traffic to the latest revision or redeploy so the new version is used; do not immediately disable the old version until the new revision is verified.
+- Grant the Cloud Run runtime revision service account `roles/secretmanager.secretAccessor` on the secrets it needs.
+If a revision cannot access a secret version (or the referenced version is disabled) the instance startup will abort and log an error.

+## Key rotation guidance

+- When rotating keys or updating secrets, add a new secret version and keep it enabled.
+After upload, update Cloud Run traffic to the latest revision or redeploy so the new version is used; consider keeping prior versions enabled until verification completes.
+- Grant the Cloud Run runtime revision service account `roles/secretmanager.secretAccessor` on the secrets it needs.

+This guidance helps ensure rotations are seamless and reduces the chance of runtime configuration issues.